amitmse/in_Python_/Neural Network/README.md

 	1. Neurons (Nodes): The basic units of a neural network that receive input, process it, and pass the output to the next layer.
 Each neuron applies an activation function to its input.
+		The width of each hidden layer influences the model's capacity to represent complex relationships.

-	2. Layers: Input Layer, Hidden Layers, Output Layer
+	2. Layers: Input Layer, Hidden Layers, Output Layer The number of hidden layers significantly impacts the model's complexity and ability to learn intricate patterns.

 	3. Weights and Biases: Parameters that are adjusted during training to minimize the error in the network's predictions.
 Weights determine the strength of the connections between neurons, while biases allow the model to fit the data better.
+		Learning Rate determines the step size during optimization, affecting how quickly the model converges to the minimum loss.

 	4. Activation Functions: Activation functions decide whether a neuron should be activated or not.
  		Decide if it should pass its signal to the next layer.
 Functions applied to the output of each neuron to introduce non-linearity into the model, enabling it to learn complex patterns.
 		Applied to the output of each neuron in the hidden and output layers.
+		The activation function introduced nonlinearity into the model, enabling it to learn complex relationships.

 		Common Activation Functions:ReLU, Sigmoid, Tanh, Softmax
 		Example: Think of a light switch.
 The activation function decides if the light (neuron) should be on or off based on the input.